Taking the Process home

 Everything is made from super smooth acrylic, laser cut to precision.
 That means as much protection from scratching as possible, for both your negatives, and your light panel/tablet.
 The film is guided through with a thinner precision layer sandwiched between the main parts of the each mask, allowing the film to run through straight, flat, and easily.

 For the price of £90 (for the 35mm+120 kit) shipped worldwide, the Essential film holder definitely does the job and lives up to its name.
 It may not have the bells and whistles of much more expensive, all-metal, mechanised options... but it fits the bill, and it's versatile.

 If you're still in the research phase of getting into digital camera scanning of your film, I'll link a couple of videos below on an introduction to the process, and to my Negative Lab Pro first-look, which you might find helpful.
 There is a bit of a learning curve to all this stuff, and I remember struggling with all sorts of obstacles before all these great tools became available to us over the last few years.

 Some other things I'd recommend are a rocket blower, a cable release, a mirror for lining up your camera, and some gloves.
 If you decide to get the Essential Film Holder, (the designer) Andrew's guide on how to use it will be provided.
 It explains the how-to, tips and techniques better than I ever could!

 If you're curious about the video-light panel that I use, it's the Viltrox L116T.
 I'll link it, as well as some other items below using Amazon Affiliate links.
-Purchasing anything from Amazon through these links compensates me with a small percentage, but doesn't cost you any more.
+Purchasing anything through the following links compensates me with a small percentage, but doesn't cost you any more.
 This would be a much-appreciated way to support my blog and YouTube channel!